chrisbradleyy/LeDataSciFi.github.io/assignments/project.md

 **Instructions are [here](project_peer_review.html).**

-- General idea: Each TEAM will look at two other proposals and suggest significant avenues for improvement.
+- General idea: Each TEAM will look at one other proposal and suggest significant avenues for improvement.
 This is important!
 - Graded on: The quality and substance of your team's review.
 I am only asking for each team to do one review, but I expect a high level of contribution, both on thought process and data.
 This likely will require your team to explore yourselves the data sources potentially useful for the team you're reviewing.

 ### Final proposals